We believe climate change is a material investment issue with risks for long-horizon investors.

 Reduce: we are working to significantly reduce the Fund’s exposure to both fossil fuel reserves and carbon emissions.
 These reductions will be achieved through ongoing engagement with companies, building carbon measures into the Guardians’ investment model, targeted divestment of high-risk companies and reduction of other relevant portfolio exposures.

 In August 2017 we announced that our global physical passive equity portfolio (constituting 40% of the Fund) was low-carbon.
 Since then, each year we have reapplied the same carbon exclusion methodology to our passive equity portfolio.
 We have also applied the strategy to our active equity portfolios, and excluded a larger proportion of the Fund via derivatives.
+See graphic below for our emissions reduction story.

 Analyse: climate change considerations are incorporated into investment analysis and decisions, for example into valuation models, risk allocation and manager selection.

 Engage: we will continue to manage climate risks by being an active owner, including prioritising climate change engagements, developing our voting policy and directing our investment managers to vote according to our instructions on climate change resolutions.
-For more information, click here.

 Search: we are intensifying our efforts to actively seek new investment opportunities in the areas of alternative energy, energy efficiency and transformational infrastructure.